 Share your work!

 Post pictures of your work on Facebook or show people photos of your stitching – so they can see what you could stitch for them.
-One option is to start a Facebook page for your fledgling cross stitch business, and invite friends, family and co-workers to like and share your page, and to comment on your posts to help them become more visible to potential new customers.
+One option is to start a Facebook page for your fledgling cross stitch business, and invite friends, family and co-workers to like and share your page, and to comment on your posts to help them become more visible to potential new customers for selling cross stitch.

 Set up an eBay or Etsy account